Mercantilism: History

-In Europe, academic belief in mercantilism began to fade in the late-18th century after the East India Company annexed the Mughal Bengal, a major trading nation, and the establishment of the British India through the activities of the East India Company, in light of the arguments of Adam Smith (1723–1790) and of the classical economists.
+In Europe, academic belief in mercantilism began to fade in the late 18th century after the East India Company annexed Mughal Bengal, a major trading nation, and the establishment of British India through the activities of the East India Company, in light of the arguments of Adam Smith (1723–1790) and of the classical economists.
+French economic policy liberalized greatly under Napoleon (in power from 1799 to 1814/1815).
 The British Parliament's repeal of the Corn Laws under Robert Peel in 1846 symbolized the emergence of free trade as an alternative system.

 Theory

-Most of the European economists who wrote between 1500 and 1750 are today generally considered mercantilists; this term was initially used solely by critics, such as Mirabeau and Smith, but historians proved quick to adopt it.
+Most of the European economists who wrote between 1500 and 1750 are today generally described as mercantilists; this term was initially used solely by critics, such as Mirabeau and Smith, but historians proved quick to adopt it.
 Originally the standard English term was "mercantile system".
 The word "mercantilism" came into English from German in the early-19th century.

 The bulk of what is commonly called "mercantilist literature" appeared in the 1620s in Great Britain.
 Smith saw the English merchant Thomas Mun (1571–1641) as a major creator of the mercantile system, especially in his posthumously published Treasure by Foreign Trade (1664), which Smith considered the archetype or manifesto of the movement.
 Perhaps the last major mercantilist work was James Steuart's Principles of Political Economy, published in 1767.

 Mercantilist literature also extended beyond England.
-Italy and France produced noted writers of mercantilist themes, including Italy's Giovanni Botero (1544–1617) and Antonio Serra (1580–?) and, in France, Jean Bodin and Colbert.
+Italy and France produced noted writers of mercantilist themes, including Italy's Giovanni Botero (1544–1617) and Antonio Serra (fl.
+16th–17th centuries) and, in France, Jean Bodin and Jean-Baptiste Colbert.
 Themes also existed in writers from the German historical school from List, as well as followers of the American and British systems of free-trade, thus stretching the system into the 19th century.
-However, many British writers, including Mun and Misselden, were merchants, while many of the writers from other countries were public officials.
+However, many British writers, including Mun and Edward Misselden, were merchants, while many of the writers from other countries were public officials.
 Beyond mercantilism as a way of understanding the wealth and power of nations, Mun and Misselden are noted for their viewpoints on a wide range of economic matters.

-The Austrian lawyer and scholar Philipp Wilhelm von Hornick, one of the pioneers of Cameralism, detailed a nine-point program of what he deemed effective national economy in his Austria Over All, If She Only Will of 1684, which comprehensively sums up the tenets of mercantilism:
+The Austrian lawyer and scholar Philipp Wilhelm von Hornick, one of the pioneers of cameralism, detailed a nine-point program of what he deemed effective national economy in his Austria Over All, If She Only Will of 1684, which comprehensively sums up the tenets of mercantilism: